 Also, scroll down for another version of this that we all love…

-- 3 (15oz) cans Great Northern beans, undrained
+- 3 15 ounce cans Great Northern beans, undrained

-I make this with homemade chicken stock and drop in frozen chicken breasts into the crock that morning with the organic salsa – so simple!
+- I make this with homemade chicken stock (here's how to make it) and drop in frozen chicken breasts into the crock that morning with the organic salsa – so simple!
 We wait and add the cheese before serving, along with the sour cream and organic nacho chips.

 A similar recipe:

 ***I also love this recipe with black beans (2 cans), corn (I use 2 cups of frozen), and cream cheese (add 8 oz. cream cheese about a half hour before serving) – it's so good and just as simple!
 I also add sea salt, a pinch of sugar, garlic powder, & onion to this recipe.

 - When buying nacho chips, I buy organic to avoid GMO’s!